Youssefbenhammouda/DBMS-IndexFive/Logical Design/relational schema.md

   * `ins_type (VARCHAR(10), CHECK (ins_type in ('CNOPS', 'CNSS', 'RAMED', 'private') OR ins_type IS NULL)`

 **Description:**
-This table represents the `Insurance` entity, which stores information about patient insurance coverage, including the insurance type (such as CNOPS, CNSS, RAMED, or private), uniquely identified by the `ExID` primary key.
+This table represents the `Insurance` entity, which stores information about patient insurance coverage, including the insurance type (such as CNOPS, CNSS, RAMED, or private or none), uniquely identified by the `ExID` primary key.

 ---